time-entropy/What-Is-the-concept-definition-meaning-nature-of-time/README.md

-# what-is-time?

-### What Is Time?
+# What Is Time?
 A Quantum Thermodynamic Perspective

 #Time is one of the most fundamental yet enigmatic concepts in physics.
 Traditional theories often treat time as a continuous, flowing dimension.
 However, recent research in analytic quantum thermodynamics proposes a radical rethinking: time emerges from discrete, entropy-driven transformations of a quantum network at the Planck scale.
 Here’s a breakdown of this groundbreaking idea in accessible terms.